yang0920colostate/AuAc/README.md

 "An updated version of the `Chiu_AuAC_2021` parameterization for autoconversion rate and accretion rate using **in-situ aircraft observations** and **Machine Learning** techniques"

-To find `Chiu_AuAC_2021` with `Standard()` and the `Initiation()` model described in [Chiu et al., 2021](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020GL091236), select the branch named `Chiu_AuAc_2021` (use the drop down menu located at the upper left corner of the page).
+To find `Chiu_AuAC_2021` with `Standard()` and the `Initiation()` model described in [Chiu et al., 2021](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020GL091236), select the branch named `Chiu_AuAc_2021` (use the drop-down menu located at the upper left corner of the page)

 Release note
 ============